BFriedland/systorian/README.md

 ### Important notes
 - systorian v0.1 does not have an authentication system.
 This project is still very much a prototype under construction.
 - The installation and setup instructions were hastily prepared on OS X buy written for Ubuntu (by request).
 It needs Redis running locally, plus Huey (a Python task queue) running in the Django project.
 It will also need the Django server running to view the entries it creates.
+- These deployment notes are intended for development purposes and are not tuned for production.
+It's a hobby project.

 ## Server setup summary: OS X
 - (Instructions for installing Homebrew should go here)